poult-lab/daily-word/english_words_ learning.md

 [noun] a crescent moon.

-"a curved shape that is wide in the middle and pointed at each end"
+"a curved shape that is wide in the middle and pointed at each end"'月牙'

 77.ellipse [ɪˈlɪps]

 [noun] "a regular **oval** shape, like a circle that has been squeezed on two sides"

+> **Every ellipse is an oval but not every oval is an ellipse**.
+The ellipse has a balanced and uniform look.
+Ovals do not have foci defined, whereas ellipses have two focal points, which are important in defining the shape.
+An ellipse is a well-defined geometric figure.